x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

  By default, all end users have all of the above user roles enabled.

 > [!NOTE]
-> There is a setting available via PowerShell in Exchange Online that will override all of the above settings and will prevent any new apps from being activated by any user in the organization.
-To do this, use the **Set-OrganizationConfig** Powershell cmdlets to set the _AppsForOfficeEnabled_ parameter to False.
+> You can override all of the above settings and prevent any new apps from being activated by any user in the organization.
+To do this, use the **Set-OrganizationConfig** Powershell cmdlet to set the _AppsForOfficeEnabled_ parameter to False.
 >
 > The admin can also query the current state of the _AppsForOfficeEnabled_ parameter using the **Get-OrganizationConfig** cmdlet.
 If this parameter returns a value of True, then the settings described above will be followed.